#9 of 10 Things

 I’m talking about things you should know before you even open Lightroom!
-Lightroom is best known for it’s ability to help you edit your images.
+Lightroom is best known for its ability to help you edit your images.

 In case you missed them, here are the other 8…

-- #1 of 10 things all Lightroom users should know
+#1 of 10 things all Lightroom users should know

-- #2 of 10 things all Lightroom users should know
+#2 of 10 things all Lightroom users should know

-- #3 of 10 things all Lightroom users should know
+#3 of 10 things all Lightroom users should know

-- #4 of 10 things all Lightroom users should know
+#4 of 10 things all Lightroom users should know

-- #5 of 10 things all Lightroom users should know
+#5 of 10 things all Lightroom users should know

-- #6 of 10 things all Lightroom users should know
+#6 of 10 things all Lightroom users should know

-- #7 of 10 things all Lightroom users should know
+#7 of 10 things all Lightroom users should know

-- #8 of 10 things all Lightroom users should know
+#8 of 10 things all Lightroom users should know

-In fact, not knowing these 10 “things” can effect your editing productivity.
+In fact, not knowing these 10 “things” can affect your editing productivity.
 Which brings us to number 9.

-Drum roll please….
+Drum roll, please….

-Number 9 is all about Color
+Number 9 Is All About Color

 Without accurate color, you mine as well just edit blindfolded.

-Imagine editing 100,567 photos (o.k, maybe over a couple of years) and you realize that your color settings are incorrect.
+Imagine editing 100,567 photos (o.k, maybe over a couple of years), and you realize that your color settings are incorrect.

 OMG!
 Your heart skips a beat, and you wonder…